SlimJallouli/FleetProvisioning/README.md

-# Fleet Provisioning for AWS IoT Greengrass
+# Fleet Provisioning for AWS IoT Greengrass on STM32MP1 and STM32MP2

 ## Overview
-This project provides a setup for AWS IoT Fleet Provisioning with GreengrassV2 using AWS CloudFormation, claim certificates, and an IoT provisioning template.
+This project provides a setup for AWS IoT Fleet Provisioning with GreengrassV2 on STM32MP1/STM32MP2 using AWS CloudFormation, claim certificates, and an IoT provisioning template.
 This enables scalable, secure, and automated provisioning of IoT devices, allowing them to self-register with minimal intervention and maintain secure communication through AWS IoT.

 ## Prerequisites
 - **[STM32MP1DK](https://www.st.com/en/evaluation-tools/stm32mp135f-dk.html)**: The device must be set up and [accessible over the network](https://wiki.st.com/stm32mpu/wiki/How_to_setup_a_WLAN_connection).